1937 Philadelphia Eagles season

-The 1937 Philadelphia Eagles season was their fifth in the league.
-The team improved on their previous output of 1–11, winning two games.
-The team failed to qualify for the playoffs for the fifth consecutive season.
+The 1937 Philadelphia Eagles season marked their fifth year in the National Football League (NFL).
+While the team improved on their previous output of 1–11, winning two games, it remained mired at the bottom of its division, missing the Championship Playoff for the fifth consecutive season.

-Off Season
+Off season

-NFL Draft
+NFL draft

-The 1937 NFL Draft took place December 12, 1936.
-It would be for 10 rounds and teams picking a total of 100 players.
+The 1937 NFL draft took place on December 12, 1936.
+It would be for 10 rounds, and teams would pick a total of 100 players.

 The Eagles would have the 1st pick in the draft.
-They used this pick to choose, running up in Heisman Trophy, Sam Francis, a back out of Nebraska.
-He never played a game for the Eagles but he did play for the Chicago Bears.
+They used this pick to choose, running up in the Heisman Trophy, Sam Francis, a back out of Nebraska.
+He never played a game for the Eagles but he played for the Chicago Bears.

 Player selections

-The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
+The table shows the Eagles selections, what picks they had that were traded away, and the team that ended up with that pick.
 It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.

 Not shown are acquired picks that the Eagles traded away.